 Saving money is especially important for seniors living on fixed incomes.
 Your loved one can save a significant amount of money on the electricity bill if he or she adopts certain energy-saving methods.
-Las Vegas senior in-home care professionals suggest the following ways to help your loved one reduce energy consumption and the electricity bill.
+Las Vegas home care professionals suggest the following ways to help your loved one reduce energy consumption and the electricity bill.

 1. Use Ceiling Fans

 Heaters and AC units are expensive to run.
 However, your loved one can opt to use energy-efficient ceiling fans instead.
 A ceiling fan can efficiently regulate the temperature in a room throughout the year.
 During the hottest months, all the ceiling fans in your loved one’s home should be spinning counterclockwise to force the cool air down.
 Once the weather cools off, the fans should be reversed to redistribute the warm air that collects near the ceiling.

 Your loved one might close the vents in unused rooms out of habit.
 This can reduce the efficiency of a heating, ventilation, and air conditioning (HVAC) system.
 When a vent is closed or a filter becomes clogged, it creates extra pressure within the ducts.
 This forces the blower to work much harder to push fresh air through the high-pressure zones.